kiboschool/programming2-w7-store-order-processor/README.md

 pair_of_shoes fruche 19
 pair_of_shoes onalaja 20
 pair_of_shoes kente 20
-Contains full outfit for brand
+Contains full outfit for a brand
 ```